 To begin the typical outpatient followup process, accurate identification of the PCP (the baby's medical home) is crucial, as is contact information for the baby's parent(s)/guardian(s).
 EHDI programs have different follow-up protocols, but an informal survey of the members of the Directors of Speech and Hearing Programs in State Health and Welfare Agencies (Hoffman & Farrell, 2008) found that most utilize letters, phone calls, and/or faxes to the baby's PCP and/or parent(s)/ guardian(s).
 Written notifications are often generated from the EHDI program's electronic data systems.
 This notification of inpatient hearing screening results and recommended follow-up by the EHDI program should not be the first notice, however.
 Effective education of the parent by the hospital staff and/or physician, explanation of the hearing screening results, and determination of the next follow-up step sets the groundwork for a more seamless and effective handoff between the inpatient and outpatient systems.
-Ideally, an appointment for the outpatient rescreening or evaluation

-For babies identified with a permanent congenital, progressive, or later-onset hearing loss, referral to early intervention services and documentation of the results is an important, though challenging, aspect of documenting the efficacy of EHDI programs. should be made prior to the baby's discharge.
+Ideally, an appointment for the outpatient rescreening or evaluation should be made prior to the baby's discharge.
 The inpatient results should be provided to the receiving professional, as well as the parent and the baby's PCP.
 Results should be explained to parents in a manner that is clearly understood-keeping in mind linguistic, cultural, and literacy factors.
 The results should be sent (preferably faxed) to the referring physician, the state EHDI program, and any other professionals to whom the baby has been referred.